teshomey/teshomey.github.io/README.md

 ### Summary
-Expert in statistical modeling, including survival analyses, Bayesian analyses, time series analyses, machine learning, systematic reviews, (network) meta-analyses, and power and sample size calculations.
-Experienced in driving actionable insights from large datasets using industry-standard tools such as R, Python, and SAS.
+Researcher and data analyst specializing in statistical modeling, including survival analyzes, multilevel modeling, Bayesian analyses, machine learning, systematic reviews, (network) meta-analyses, and power and sample size calculations.
+Experienced in driving actionable insights from large datasets using industry-standard tools such as R, Python, SAS, and SQL.
 Proficient in data visualization tools like Power BI to communicate findings effectively to non-technical stakeholders.

 ### Experience
 - Postdoctoral Researcher | University of Coimbra (6/2025 - present)